 EMS data include information documented by EMS providers generally in the form of electronic or written reports.
 In this third quarterly release, EMS data on suspected opioid-related overdoses were available from nine jurisdictions across Canada including: Yukon (Whitehorse), Northwest Territories (Yellowknife), British Columbia, Alberta (Edmonton and Calgary), Saskatchewan, Manitoba (Winnipeg and rural and northern Manitoba), Ontario, New Brunswick, and Newfoundland and Labrador.

 The Government of Canada in collaboration with provinces and territories will continue to coordinate efforts to present a more complete, national picture of suspected opioid-related overdoses involving EMS responses in subsequent reports.

 Why are EMS data important?

-What did we learn from data on administration of naloxone by EMS?
+What did we learn from data on suspected opioid-related Emergency Medical Services (EMS) responses?

-Naloxone is a medication that can help reverse the effects of opioids.
-Based on data available among jurisdictionsFootnote 1 reporting data for naloxone administrations by EMS providers, main findings show that:
+Based on data available among jurisdictionsFootnote 1 reporting suspected opioid-related overdoses requiring EMS services, main findings show that:

-- 2 out of 3 suspected opioid-related overdoses occurred among males
+- 71% of suspected opioid-related overdoses occurred among males

 - Suspected opioid related overdoses were most common among individuals between the ages of 20 and 29 years